Castles, coastlines, and a restaurant in a treehouse. Read on to discover why you should take a short break in Northumberland!

 Thankfully, it didn’t take much research before this ancient land, steeped in history and scattered with impressive castles and breezy coastlines, quickly became top of the list of places I most wanted to visit.
 And, after experiencing for myself what a friendly, fascinating and visually stunning place this is, I can’t wait to share with you what an amazing time we had!
 Read on to find out why you, too, should take a short break in Northumberland.

 Our room was on the top floor of the hotel and had large sash windows, giving us a perfect view of the park opposite.
-Resisting the strong urge to sit and relax on the comfortable bed and people watch out the window, we laced up our hiking boots and set off in search of Hadrian’s Wall.
+Wanting to make the most of our short break in Northumberland, we resisted the strong urge to sit and relax on the comfortable bed and people watch out the window.
+Instead, we laced up our hiking boots and set off in search of Hadrian’s Wall.

 Housesteads Fort, Hadrian’s Wall